 - Attendees and organizers of events organized by OSCs should adhere to the Code of Conduct (see below)

-- OSCs promote critical discussions of pro’s and con’s of Open Science practices.
-OSCs are not ‘Open Science Evangelists’ that tell others what to do.
-OSCs provide a platform to learn how to benefit from making workflows more open.
-Respect for each others’ decisions and workflows is critical.
+- OSCs promote critical discussions of pro’s and con’s of open science/scholarship practices.
+We refrain from being normative or condescending, and do not tell others what to do.
+Respect for each others’ workflows and decisions in this regard is critical.

-NB If there is no local OSCs that you can join, we encourage you to start your own OSC by following our tutorial.
-Please contact us to become part of our OSCs network and to receive a custom logo.
+NB If there is no local OSC that you can join, we encourage you to start your own OSC by following our Starter Kit.

 Code of conduct

 Critical examination of beliefs and viewpoints does not, by itself, constitute hostile conduct or harassment.
-Similarly, use of sexual imagery or language in the context of a professional discussion might not constitute hostile conduct or harassment if it is necessary to the topic of discussion and presented respectfully.
+Similarly, use of sexual imagery or language in the context of a professional discussion might not constitute hostile conduct or harassment if necessary to the topic of discussion.

 If someone makes you or anyone else feel unsafe or unwelcome, or if you believe a harassment problem exists, please report it as soon as possible to (one of) the Coordinator(s) of the OSC organizing the event (Loek Brinkman, firstname.lastname@example.org; Anita Eerland, email@example.com), either in person or electronically (with the option to remain anonymous).
 If the person you should report to is the target of the complaint, you may contact the event organizers and/or the confidential advisor(s) of their employer (Marian Joseph, firstname.lastname@example.org; Frank Peters, email@example.com).
 The target of the complaint will not be involved in handling or resolving the incident.
 Every code of conduct violation report will be treated with seriousness and care.